Billie Eilish Cuddles Jennifer Lopez & 11-Year-Old Daughter Emme Backstage In Cute Instagram Pics

 Billie Eilish kicked off her world tour last night in Miami, Florida last night at the American Airlines Arena.
 The “all the good girls go to hell” hitmaker is one of music’s biggest names right now and is taking the industry by storm.

 The 18-year-old’s music has connected to audiences all around the world and has gained herself a loyal fanbase.
-Last night, “Waiting For Tonight” chart-topper Jennifer Lopez paid Eilish a visit and took some cute photos with her and her 11-year-old daughter Emme backstage.
+Last night, “Waiting For Tonight” chart-topper Jennifer Lopez paid Eilish a visit and took some cute group photos with Eilish and her 11-year-old daughter Emme backstage.

 Eilish wowed in an oversized short-sleeved green T-shirt and paired the ensemble with loose-fitted shorts that matched.
 On stage, she performed in black shoes and sported her signature black and green hair.